beancount/docs/docs/beancount_design_doc.md

 -   entries: A list of directive tuples from beancount.core.data.
 This is the stream of data which should consists mostly of Transaction and Balance instances.
 As much as possible, all data transformations are performed by inserting or removing entries from this list.
 Throughout the code and documents, I refer to these as entries or directives interchangeably.

 -   errors: A list of error objects.
 In Beancount I don’t use exceptions to report errors; rather, all the functions produce error objects and they are displayed at the most appropriate time.
-(These deserve a base common type but for now the convention they respect is that they all provide a source (filename, line-no), message and entry attributes.)
+(These deserve a base common type but for now the convention they respect is that they all provide a source (filename, line-no), message and entry attributes.
+TODO(mblais): I'd like to clean this up a bit eventually and enforce the commonalities on all error types.)

 -   options_map: A dict of the options provided in the file and derived during parsing.
 Though this is a mutable object, we never modify it once produced by the parser.